TimZoet/Alexandria-manual/types/properties/reference.rst

 Reference
 =========

 Reference properties can be used to store references to instances of some other type.
-They can be added to a type using the :code:`createReferenceProperty`.
+They can be added to a type layout using the :code:`createReferenceProperty`.

 .. code-block:: cpp

+    // Previously created type foo.
-    auto& foo = nameSpace.createType("foo");
+    alex::Type& foo = ...;

-    auto& bar = nameSpace.createType("bar");
+    alex::TypeLayout layout;
-    auto& ref = bar.createReferenceProperty("foo", foo);
+    alex::PropertyLayout& prop = layout.createReferenceProperty("myprop", foo);

 Table Generation
 ----------------